mikemanger/django-mathfilters/README.rst

 Version Support
 ===============

-This module officially supports Python 3.5+ as well as PyPy3.
-Support for Python 3.3 and 3.4 is provided on best-effort basis, but there are no CI tests for it.
+This module officially supports Python 3.9+ as well as PyPy3.

-Supported Django versions are 1.11+, 2.x and 3.x.
+Supported Django versions are 4.2, 5.0 and 5.1.

+Support for older versions of both is possible however there are no CI tests for them.

 Development